 - Bird song is probably the most beautiful sound in nature.

-- Birds sing for various reasons. to mark their territory, as mating call, mark time of the day, as fun activity.
+- Birds sing for various reasons: to mark their territory, as a mating call, to mark the time of day, or as a fun activity.

-- It is a unanimously accepted fact that Nightingales have the sweetest song in the world.
+- It is a universally shared opinion that nightingales have the sweetest song in the world.

 Why Do Birds Sing?